IndigoCurnick/website/blog/2024/2024-01-13/the_basis_of_knowledge.md

 In this section we will be refuting the moderate empiricist position, the ones held by the likes of Ayer.
 The fundamental issue we will have to deal with in the empiricist-positivist position is how vague they can be with defining terms like "a priori" and "analytic".
 Furthermore, we aren't critiquing a single position, but rather a broad array of different positions, each of which define "analytic" in some different way.

-We will consider "analytic" in the reductive form as given by Gottlob Frege (developed across his whole body of working including e.g. Foundations of Arithmetric) , or Ayer in Language, Logic, Truth.
+We will consider "analytic" in the reductive form as given by Gottlob Frege (developed across his whole body of working including e.g. _Foundations of Arithmetric_) , or Ayer in _Language, Truth, Logic_.
 The general conception is something like defining analytic as

 1. a substitution instance of a logically true statement or
 2. transformable into such a substitution instance by substituting synonyms for synonyms

 Ayer proposes something similar, that a priori truths are mere tautologies.
 To Ayer, this means they hold no substance, he says